-After a bunch of (many) years, the sport got a new governing body, the British Horse Trials Association (BHTA).
+After (many) years, the sport got a new governing body, the British Horse Trials Association (BHTA).
 BHTA introduced new rules which altered the shape of the sport, updated the safety measures built into the sport, enhanced the protections for horses and riders, and changed the design-restrictions of the on-track obstacles.
 The Dressage phase was enhanced and made to have a higher bearing on the overall result.
 The Showjumping phase was left unchanged, but the Cross-Country phase started to feature less ‘normal’ obstacles; fewer big-spread hedges and walls.
-Technical and water-obstacles were introduced; arrowheads to be jumped were brought in.
+Technical and water-obstacles were introduced; arrowhead fences were brought in.

-Again, years passed.
-Dressage and jumping tests became more difficult and the Dressage phase became even more influential on the overall result.
-New and much more imaginative technical jumping obstacles were introduced.
-If you could transport a typical BHS competitor straight from the 1950s into the BHTA tracks of the early 1980s, they would scarcely recognise the sport.
+More years passed.
+Dressage and jumping tests became more difficult and the Dressage phase became ever more influential on the overall scores/results.
+And new and more imaginative technical jumping obstacles were introduced.

-Decades later, and after many more changes in the rules of the sport, Eventing got a new governing body: British Eventing.
+Decades later, and after many more changes in the rules of the sport (at home and abroad), Eventing got a new governing body: British Eventing.
 And the sport was no longer called Horse Trials.

 Where am I going with all of these memories?